-Andrew Chen, famed startup investor, advisor, and mentor, reached out to me to help with a particular project he was working on.
+Andrew Chen, famed startup investor, advisor, and mentor, reached out to me to help with a particular project he was working on — free ad-supported rides on Uber!
 If you don’t know who Andrew Chen is, it is worth doing a bit of research and discovering all the great content he’s put out over the years.
 So definitely, as a follower of his work, getting the chance to work with Andrew on a small project was an opportunity that I didn’t want to pass up!

 The first thing to do of course was to sit down and discuss what he had in mind.
-At the outset of any project, you need to know some fundamental things (goals, requirements, etc.) to help get the creative juices flowing.
-I mainly try to get just enough info to get started and help focus the brainstorming activities.
-You can always ask more questions later.
+At the outset of any project, you need to know some fundamental things to help get the creative juices flowing.
+As part of this is also trying to gather some basic requirements.
+I mainly try to get enough info to get started and help focus the brainstorming activities.

 Of course not every idea makes it from brainstorming to mockups, and it’s better to focus and zero in on the right concepts.
 So I decided to focus on simplicity to help design something appropriate for ads on mobile devices.
 Furthermore, visually, the ads shouldn’t appear as something different.
 They should look like they’re part of the app, designed with right intent.